vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 valid sidecar configuration can be implemented with just a simple `file` source.
 This is another reason why we don't pay as much attention to sidecar model.

-#### Container probes

-Kubernetes allows configuring a number of [`Probe`s][k8s_api_probe] on [`Container`][k8s_api_container], and taking action based on those probes.
-See the [documentation](k8s_docs_pod_lifecycle_container_probes) to learn more.

-- `readinessProbe`

-  Periodic probe of container service readiness.
-Container will be removed from service endpoints if the probe fails.

-- `livenessProbe`

-  Periodic probe of container liveness.
-Container will be restarted if the probe fails.

-- `startupProbe`

-  Startup probe indicates that the container has successfully initialized.
-If specified, no other probes are executed until this completes successfully.
-If this probe fails, the container will be restarted, just as if the `livenessProbe` failed.

-Vector should implement proper support for all of those one way or another at the code level.

-- `startupProbe` can be tight to the initial topology healthcheck - i.e. we consider it failed until the initial topology health check is complete, and consider it ok at any moment after that;

-- `livenessProbe` should probably be tied to the async executor threadpool responsiveness - i.e. if we can handle an HTTP request in a special liveness server we expose in Vector - consider the probe ok, else something's very wrong, and we should consider the probe failed;

-- `readinessProbe` is the most tricky one; it is unclear what the semantics makes sense there.

 ### Deployment configuration

 It is important that provide a well-thought deployment configuration for the